Need help with Clearing?GO TO CLEARING

 What was the best thing about living in a shared student house?

 I’d say the best thing about living in a shared house is the freedom and space, plus you can choose the right place to suit you.
 We even had a house pet — a bunny called Noodles!
-In halls you’re restricted to a small room/shared flat, and you usually have to vacate over the holidays which can be a pain.
+In halls you’re restricted to a small room/shared flat, and you might have to vacate over the holidays which can be a pain.

 What were the downsides to living in a shared student house?